RayJi01/AI_Podcast/README.md

   ```
 - For the AI_Podcast version, ensure you have at least 16G memory storage for computing.
 - For the AI_Podcast_ZH version, ensure you have at least 24G memory storage for launching one model.
 If you want to launch two Baichuan
-- Make sure you have the latest version of ''Xinference''.
+- Make sure you have the latest version of `Xinference` .
 Install it by

   ```
   pip install "xinference[all]"